Home » 2-Layer Pumpkin Brownies

 Ingredients

-• Semisweet chocolate – I use baking chocolate and chop it up.
+• Semisweet chocolate – I use baking chocolate and chop it; chocolate chips can be a substitute.

-• Pure pumpkin puree – Canned.
-Be sure you’re not using pumpkin pie mix.
+• Pure pumpkin puree – Look for pure pumpkin puree and not canned pumpkin pie filling.

 Pumpkin brownies ingredients with labels.